trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/LogSeverity.md

 ---
 layout: default
 ---
-# LogSeverity enum
+# LogSeverity

-A top-level severity enum for Log, and LogMessage to use. @group Shared Code
+A top-level severity enum for Log, and LogMessage to use.

----
+**Group** Shared Code